We believe that a broader curriculum broadens minds and that learning happens both inside and outside the classroom.

 The Outward Bound Movement, is another organisation that has its roots at Gordonstoun.
 Now the Outward Bound Trust, it is an educational charity that has used the outdoors to help develop over 1 million young people from all walks of life.
 They run adventurous and challenging outdoor learning courses that equip young people with valuable skills for education, work and life.
 Just like Gordonstoun.

 Round Square: Our uniquely broad curriculum offers students the chance to broaden their horizons in many ways.
-We were the founding member of Round Square, a world-wide association of 122 schools that all share our ethos of teaching social responsibility as well as academic excellence.
+We are one of the founding schools of Round Square, an organisation which is now a world-wide association of schools that all share the ethos of teaching social responsibility as well as academic excellence.
 Round Square provides pupils with the opportunity to take part in global and regional conferences, go on international exchanges and volunteer for life-changing projects around the world.